 POST (put data) to a specific place

-HEAD, PUT, DELETE, TRACE, OPTIONS, CONNECT, PATH (less commonly used)
+HEAD, PUT, DELETE, TRACE, OPTIONS, CONNECT, PATCH (less commonly used)

 To initiate these commands, you open a socket typically to TCP port 80, send the text based command (CRLF terminated) and read the replies.
 This request/reply protocol is used for every command.
 Replies are sent with a resulting Content-Type string which indicates the type of data encoding for the response.
 The content-type string uses a Multipurpose Internet Mail Extension (MIME) type to indicate the type of data being received (e.g. text/html or image/jpeg).